 While so, HostGator’s web hosting has a built-in firewall that protects the servers from many different forms of DDoS attacks.

-The site declares that they have achieved and applied an expanded system firewall ruleset, which protects the servers from the various forms of attacks.
+The site declares that they have achieved and applied an expanded system firewall ruleset, which protects the servers from various forms of attacks.
 Moreover, their data center has enabled network-level flood protection.

 Looking for web hosting?
 Check our list for the best web hosting!